orgads/pytest-assignment/README.md

 * Try to think of special scenarios to test.
 * Use fixtures.

-If you have any questions, contact orgad.shaneh@audiocodes.com
+If you have any questions, contact naama.rais@audiocodes.com

 Turning in the project should be done in one of the following methods:
-* Private Github repo – grant view permissions to @orgads
+* Private Github repo – grant view permissions to @naamarais
 * Dropbox link

 ## Sample interaction